samarsajad/web3-local-business-investment-app/README.md

 #  Community-Powered Local Economy (Web3 DApp)

-A decentralized platform where users can invest in local businesses using blockchain, earn crypto reward tokens on every purchase and let AI guide every decision, personalized to you.**.
+A decentralized platform where users can invest in local businesses using blockchain, earn crypto reward tokens on every purchase and let AI guide every decision, personalized to you.

 ---
 ##  Overview